Salem, Oregon

 8:00 a.m. - 5:00 p.m.

-Submit a Neighborhood Complaint
+Submitting a Neighborhood Complaint

-Report a Neighborhood or Abandoned Vehicle Problem
+Reporting a Neighborhood or Abandoned Vehicle Problem

-All other forms of case submission will take 3 to 5 business days to be assigned to an officer for processing.
+Complaints submitted using the online system will be assigned to an officer the next business day.
+Other forms of case submission will take 3 to 5 business days to be assigned to an officer for processing.

-Report a Parking Problem
+Reporting a Parking Problem

-If you have a problem related to downtown parking, including disabled parking, broken meters or residential parking, you can submit a request using the link below.
+If you have a problem related to downtown parking, including disabled parking, broken meters, or residential parking, you can submit a request using the link below.

 Common Neighborhood Concerns

-Building
+Building Issues

 - Derelict and boarded buildings